yfukai/microscopy_shadow_correction_stitching/README.md

 - N_CORES ... the number of the cores to use
 - WORKING_DIRECTORY ... the directory containing CZI files (can be nested)
 - OUTPUT_DIRECTORY ... the directory to output the results (/path/to/output/directory in this case)
 - CAMERA_DARK_IMAGE_PATH (optional) ... the path for the dark background image of the camera.
+Can be either of :
   - path to a image file, read by `skimage.io.imread`
   - path to a directory, with files `a.tiff`, `a.yaml`, `b.tiff`, `b.yaml` ... (the file names can be arbitrary).
     In this case, The YAML files must have keys `"LUT"`, `"binning"`, and `"bit_depth"`.